-The Progress Club met on Jan.
-2 at the home of Pat Halbower with Kathy Schugart as co-hostess.
-There were 17 members in attendance.
+Progress Club met on Nov.
+5 at the home of Kathy Schugart.
+Pat Klusener and Rosemary Herrmann served as co-hostesses.
+There were 20 members in attendance.

 Page 1 of 1